rossta/montrose/README.md

 r.events.lazy.select { |time| time > 1.month.from_now }.take(3).each { |date| puts date.to_s }
 ```

-## Goals
+## Why?

-`Montrose` aims to provide a simple interface for specifying and enumerating recurring events as Time objects.
-To that end, the project intends to:
+`Montrose` aims to provide a simple interface for specifying and enumerating recurring events as `Time` objects.

+More specifically, this project intends to:

 * embrace Ruby idioms
 * support Ruby 2.1+